 This may or may not surprise you – Paleo freezer meals do exist!

-You may have had some luck scouring your local Stop and Shop for grain, gluten, and dairy-free Lean Cuisines, but you’re also aware that these dinners (and products like them) aren’t necessarily made for Paleo dieters.
-You can’t be certain from where they source their proteins, what types of oil they use, or if their produce is organic.
+You may have had some luck scouring your local grocery store freezer aisle for grain, gluten, and dairy-free Lean Cuisines, but you’re also aware that these dinners (and products like them) aren’t really made for Paleo dieters.
+You can’t be certain from where they source their proteins, what types of oil they use, or if their produce is organic (and ignorance is often not bliss when it comes to ingredient sources).

 There are, however, companies that produce frozen dinners specifically for The Paleo Diet.
 Companies like Beetnik Foods and Grandcestors make their frozen dinners using high quality proteins, organic produce, and healthy fats and can be found in select groceries stores.